 Early Life and Education

 Victoria Jackson was born in Miami, Florida.
 Her mother’s name is Marlene Esther Blackstad.
 Likewise, her father’s name is James McCaslin Jackson.
-James was a gym coach who trained his daughter, Victoria in gymnastics from the age of 5 to 18.
+James was a gym coach who trained his daughter, Victoria, in gymnastics from age 5 to 18.

 Jackson attended Florida Bible College after completing her high school education.
 However, she later transferred to Furman University, Greenville, South Carolina.
 She joined Furman University after receiving a gymnastics scholarship.
 In her senior year, Jackson transferred to Auburn University.
 A theatre major, Jackson dropped out of college in order to pursue an acting career.
 However, after many years, Jackson chose to gain her college degree after all.
 She joined Palm Beach Atlantic University in the 2000s and graduated with a theatre degree.

 In 1981, Jackson moved to Los Angeles to pursue a career in acting.
 She used to work various day jobs to support herself while performing as a stand-up comedian in many clubs during the night.
-During her struggle period, Jackson appeared on The Tonight Show Starring Johnny Carson where she performed a headstand and also recited poetry at the same time.
+During her struggle period, Jackson appeared on The Tonight Show Starring Johnny Carson, where she performed a headstand and recited poetry simultaneously.
 After her first appearance on the show, Jackson went on to appear 20 times in the coming years.